-Coming to the recipe of Bengali Chicken Stew, several veggies can be added to it with a mild flavour of Butter and Pepper.
-I personally don’t like to add tomatoes to my Bengali Chicken Stew but if you like the flavour of tomatoes then just go for it.
+Coming to the recipe of Bengali Chicken Stew, I add several veggies along with a dash of Butter and Pepper.
+I personally don’t like to add tomatoes to my Bengali Chicken Stew but if you like the flavor of tomatoes then just go for it.
+However, Pasta prefers Tomato.
 Other than that I add Potato, Raw Papaya, Onion, Carrot and French beans to this Stew.
 Rest is nothing but a super easy recipe!
-Believe me it is actually easy!
+Believe me, it is actually easy!

 - Chicken: 500 g (Medium size pieces with bone)

 - Tomato (optional): 1

 - Crushed Black Pepper: ⅔ Tsp. (adjust per your taste)

 - Salt: as per Taste